plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 ## Stackable

 The PCBs can easily be stacked using standoffs.
-The [CAMDENBOSS 7200-269C](http://camdenboss.com/enclosures/heavy-duty-enclosures/polycarbonate-clear-lid-cases#7200-series-grey-clear200x120x75) enclosure is tall enough accomodate two stacked boards, so if you require more channels, this is a simple solution.
+The [CAMDENBOSS 7200-269C](http://camdenboss.com/enclosures/heavy-duty-enclosures/polycarbonate-clear-lid-cases#7200-series-grey-clear200x120x75) enclosure is tall enough accommodate two stacked boards, so if you require more channels, this is a simple solution.

 ## Raspberry Pi Compatibility